 - The Dr. J.P.
-Allison Award recognizes the student with the highest grade point average in Beginning Greek. - The Steven T. Cox Memorial Award recognizes the student with the highest grade point average in the Master of Divinity in Missions program. - The President's Award recognizes the student with the highest grade point average in the Master of Divinity program. - The Morris Mills Development Council Scholarship is available to entering masterlevel students who show promise in the ministry.
+Allison Award recognizes the student with the highest grade point average in Beginning Greek. - The Steven T. Cox Memorial Award recognizes the student with the highest grade point average in the Master of Divinity in Missions program. - The President's Award recognizes the student with the highest grade point average in the Master of Divinity program. - The Morris Mills Development Council Scholarship is available to entering master-level students who show promise in the ministry.

-To apply for scholarships online, go to: www.mabts.edu/office-financial-aid-mabts-scholarship-application.
+To apply for scholarships online, go to: mabts.edu/scholarship-application-form

-Or Contact the Office of Financial Aid at: FinancialAid@mabts.edu.
+Or contact the Office of Financial Aid at: FinancialAid@mabts.edu.

-2020-2021 Tuition and Fees
+2021-2022 Tuition and Fees